-At the 2011 Annual Meeting of OPKO's stockholders, more than 99% of the votes cast on the advisory vote on the executive compensation proposal were in favor of OPKO's named executive officer compensation as disclosed in the proxy statement, and as a result OPKO's named executive officer compensation Committee reviewed these final vote results.
+At the 2011 Annual Meeting of OPKO's stockholders, more than 99% of the votes cast on the advisory vote on the executive compensation proposal were in favor of OPKO's named executive officer compensation as disclosed in the proxy statement, and as a result OPKO's named executive officer compensation was approved.
+The Board of Directors and Compensation Committee reviewed these final vote results.
 Given the significant level of support, no changes to OPKO's executive compensation policies and decisions were necessary at this time based on the vote results.
 OPKO has determined that its stockholders should vote on a say-on-pay proposal every three years, consistent with the preference expressed by OPKO's stockholders at the 2011 Annual Meeting of OPKO's stockholders.